compliance

 What products are covered under the GPSR?

-The GPSR covers a variety of non-food related products: new, second-hand, repaired and reconditioned (with some caveats on the last two).
+The GPSR covers non-food products across many categories: new, second-hand, repaired and reconditioned (with some caveats on the last two).

 Some examples of the products covered include: